United States Department of Agriculture

-The United States Department of Agriculture (USDA) is the federal executive department responsible for developing and executing federal laws related to farming, forestry, rural economic development, and food.
-It aims to meet the needs of commercial farming and livestock food production, promotes agricultural trade and production, works to assure food safety, protects natural resources, fosters rural communities and works to end hunger in the United States and internationally.
-It is headed by the Secretary of Agriculture, who reports directly to the President of the United States and is a member of the president's Cabinet.
-The current secretary is Tom Vilsack, who has served since February 24, 2021.
+The United States Department of Agriculture (USDA) is an executive department of the United States federal government that aims to meet the needs of commercial farming and livestock food production, promotes agricultural trade and production, works to assure food safety, protects natural resources, fosters rural communities and works to end hunger in the United States and internationally.
+It is headed by the secretary of agriculture, who reports directly to the president of the United States and is a member of the president's Cabinet.
+The current secretary is Brooke Rollins, who has served since February 13, 2025.

-Approximately 80% of the USDA's $141 billion budget goes to the Food and Nutrition Service (FNS) program.
+Approximately 71% of the USDA's $213 billion budget goes towards nutrition assistance programs administered by the Food and Nutrition Service (FNS).
 The largest component of the FNS budget is the Supplemental Nutrition Assistance Program (formerly known as the 'Food Stamp' program), which is the cornerstone of USDA's nutrition assistance.
 The United States Forest Service is the largest agency within the department, which administers national forests and national grasslands that together comprise about 25% of federal lands.